Flagler College Recognizes Mary Tinlin and Dr. Darien Andreu for 30+ Years of Philanthropy and Kindness

 Dr. Andreu was inspired to give back when former students of her late husband, Dr. James Robin King, established the Dr. J. Robin King Philosophy & Religion Scholarship, in honor of him.
 To this day, the scholarship has had 47 awards, which has given aid to 33 students in Flagler’s Philosophy & Religion program.

-“In 2005, Robin’s students - Steve Large, Marc Craddock, Tom Kelleher, and Jill Nicolino, established a scholarship in his honor while he was still alive, so Robin could enjoy meeting the student recipients,” said Dr. Andreu.
+“In 2005, Robin’s students - Steve Large, Marc Craddock, Tom Murphy, and Jill Nicolino, established a scholarship in his honor while he was still alive, so Robin could enjoy meeting the student recipients,” said Dr. Andreu.
 “These scholarship founders were still quite young, in their early 30’s.
 It couldn’t have been easy.
 But it was done with love and joy, and the student recipients are, to a person, remarkable.”

 In addition, several organizations at Flagler College have recognized Dr. Andreu’s compassion and kindness.
 SGA previously granted her the Teacher of the Year, and Phi Alpha Omega honored her twice as Woman of the Year.
 She has touched the lives of many and will continue to do so.